 Current flows mainly in the form of holes.

-Most of the carriers have positive electric charge.
+Most of the carriers have a positive electric charge.

 The substance acquires an electron surplus.